 "This UAE-led initiative, the first of its kind in the Middle East, will open up horizons to exporters in the country... especially for the markets in East and Southeast Asia and Australasia," said Abdullah Abdul Qader Al-Maeeni, director-general of ESMA.

 Malaysia is keen to move trade ties with Gulf countries away from petrochemicals by building a so-called halal ecosystem between Southeast Asia and the GCC.

 "The focus is no longer only on the petroleum sector.
 The new economic strategy will be about developing halal products and goods,” Malaysian deputy prime minister Ahmad Zahid Hamidi said earlier this year.

-It was first revealed that Malaysia and the UAE begun a process to recognise ESMA's halal standards back in 2014, though progress has proved to be slow in achieving their goal.
+It was first revealed that Malaysia and the UAE had begun a process to recognise ESMA's halal standards back in 2014, though progress has been slow.

-The deal with Malaysia began as part of a “hub-to-hub” strategy devised by Dubai food authorities, whereby halal products can be delivered and received at approved and accredited zones.
+The deal with Malaysia has its roots in a “hub-to-hub” strategy devised by Dubai food authorities, whereby halal products can be delivered and received at approved and accredited zones.

 According to official figures, bilateral trade between the UAE and Malaysia amounted to US$6.1bn last year, with UAE exports amounting to US$3.59bn.

 More from Southeast Asia...

 Having doubled the size of its Bangkok operation after the opening of a dedicated technical and manufacturing facility in Thailand in 2013, Synergy Flavours will now embark on further expansion of its site there.